Over Her Dead Body (2008 film)

 The film was released in the United States and Canada on February 1, 2008.
+It received negative reviews from critics.

 Plot

 Kate and Henry are a happy couple.
 Henry proposed to Kate and they are about to be married, but on the day of their wedding, Kate is accidentally killed by an ice sculpture angel, because of the actions of an ice sculptor.
-Unaware that she has died and her soul left her body, Kate awakens in Purgatory, and wastes precious time arguing with an angel who finally leaves before she can explain to Kate what she must do to move on.
+Unaware that she has died and her soul left her body, Kate awakens in Purgatory and wastes time arguing with an angel who finally leaves before she can explain to Kate what she must do to move on.

-A year later, Henry's sister Chloe hopes that he will find closure by consulting beautiful Ashley, a psychic who also runs a catering business with her gay best friend Dan.
-After an unsuccessful first meeting, Chloe gives Kate's diary to Ashley so that she can pretend to communicate with Kate and convince Henry to move on with his life.
-In the process, Henry and Ashley fell in love with each other... much to the consternation of Kate, who has been watching over Henry.
+A year later, Henry's sister Chloe hopes he will find closure by consulting Ashley, a psychic who also runs a catering business with her gay best friend Dan.
+After an unsuccessful first meeting, Chloe gives Kate's diary to Ashley so she can pretend to communicate with Kate and convince Henry to move on with his life.
+In the process, Henry and Ashley fall in love with each other, much to the consternation of Kate, who has been watching over Henry.
 When Kate voices her displeasure, Ashley hears her, unaware of what it means.

-Angry over Ashley's deception and uncertain of what she is supposed to do, Kate later encounters the ice sculptor, and discovers that he is also a ghost (a result of a drunk driving accident).
+Angry over Ashley's deception and uncertain of what she is supposed to do, Kate later encounters the ice sculptor and discovers that he is also a ghost (a result of a drunk driving crash).
 He explains to her that they must deal with their unfinished business.
 Believing that her job is to protect Henry, Kate proceeds to harass Ashley (who is the only one who can see or hear Kate).
 Using her ghostly abilities of intangibility, levitation, and auditory hallucination, Kate hopes to force Ashley to break up with Henry.
 Ashley persists, but then Henry discovers the fraud with the diary and breaks off the relationship.
-Despondent over the break-up, Ashley turns to Dan for solace, but is further distraught when Dan reveals that he is not gay and has secretly been in love with her for years.
+Despondent over the break-up, Ashley turns to Dan for solace but is further distraught when Dan reveals that he is not gay and has secretly been in love with her for years.
 Over time, Ashley and Dan eventually reconcile.